astrofra/couloir14/README.md

 > **Notes on Folder Structure**

  It's crucial to set up the correct folder structure for the demo to work properly.
-You will need to remap the local folder containing the assets to the folder that is referenced throughout the Lightwave files (in this case, `T:/something/something`).
+You will need to mount the local folder containing the assets to the folder that is referenced throughout the Lightwave files (in this case, `T:\`).

  For example, if your local folder is `C:/Couloir14/assets`, you would need to edit the file `mount_folder_1st.bat` (that is essentially doing a `subst` MS-DOS command).